GigaTech-net/pp-s3-gateway/README.md

 test/                            contains automated tests for validating that the examples work Dockerfile.oss                   Dockerfile that configures NGINX OSS to act as a S3 gateway Dockerfile.plus                  Dockerfile that builds a NGINX Plus instance that is configured
-                                 equivelently to NGINX OSS - instance is configured to act as a S3 gateway with NGINX Plus additional features enabled Dockerfile.buildkit.plus         Dockerfile with the same configuration as Dockerfile.plus, but with support for hiding secrets using Docker's Buildkit
+                                 equivalently to NGINX OSS - instance is configured to act as a S3 gateway with NGINX Plus additional features enabled Dockerfile.buildkit.plus         Dockerfile with the same configuration as Dockerfile.plus, but with support for hiding secrets using Docker's Buildkit